seigel/pouchdb-react-native/readme.md

 The `pouchdb-react-native` preset contains the version of PouchDB that is designed for ReactNative.
 In particular, it ships with the AsyncStorage adapters as its default adapters.
 It also contains the replication, HTTP, and map/reduce plugins.

-Use this preset if you only want to use PouchDB in ReactNative, and don't want to use it in Node.js.
-(E.g. to avoid installing LevelDB.)

 ### Usage

 ```bash